olexandr-konovalov/scscp-demo/README.md

-# Distrubuted calculations with the SCSCP package
+# Distributed calculations with the SCSCP package

 This directory contains: